Typhon Frost Hydra Wizard BiS Gear, Gems, and Paragon Points

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.

 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 After that dump as much as you comfortably can into Intelligence, but feel free to invest into Vitality if you feel yourself lacking in toughness.
 Investing into Max Arcane Power should not be necessary.

-In the Offense section, max out Crit Chance, Crit Damage, Attack Speed and Cooldown Reduction in that order.
+In the Offense section, max out Crit Damage, Crit Chance, Attack Speed and Cooldown Reduction in that order.
 In Defense, prioritize Armor, then Life %, then All Resistance, and finish off with Life Regeneration.
-In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Gold Find.
+In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Globe Radius.

 |Torso and Pants|